contact form found below

 The first couple of days this is all you need to do.
 We want the tat2 to settle, for the skin to breathe and to begin drying out a bit.

 Please avoid swimming, itching, irritating clothing and direct sunshine on the area during this 2 week(ish) healing period.
 You know when the healing is finished once all of the scabs have dropped.
-The more peace and time the skin has to go through it’s normal healing process the better the tat2 will be.
+The more peace and time the skin has to go through it’s normal healing process the better the tattoo will settle.

-I’m not sure all of what is behind this impulse to visually record but can’t deny I feel totally encapsulated by this slow time film recording process.
-I seem to predominantly collect images of things I find beautiful, I believe these kinds of moments are always worth sharing/paying more attention to.
+I’m not sure all of what is behind this impulse to visually record, but can’t deny I feel totally encapsulated by this slow time film recording process.
+I predominantly collect images of things I find beautiful, I believe these kinds of moments are always worth sharing/paying more attention to.

 ⭑